 Securing Critical Infrastructure

 The nation's critical infrastructure consists of the systems that make daily life possible.
 Any disruption to the 16 sectors could impact national security, economic growth, or public health.
-In this video, leadership from S&T and the National Protection and Programs Directorate discuss how DHS components work together to help strengthen U.S. critical infrastructure security and resilience.
+In this video, leadership from S&T and the Cybersecurity and Infrastructure Security Agency discuss how DHS components work together to help strengthen U.S. critical infrastructure security and resilience.

 Lost Person Behavior App